dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/getting-started/demos.md

 # Demo Apps

-The purpose of having Eufemia Demos is that You as a developer can see the code and understand Eufemia and be inspired - and not least, give You a good start.
+The purpose of having Eufemia Demos is that you as a developer can see the code and understand Eufemia and be inspired - and not least, give you a good start.

 <Button href="https://github.com/dnbexperience/eufemia-demo/" size="large" target="_blank" text="Get a Clone on GitHub" icon={GithubLogo} />